sergiou87/SPInteractivePopNavigationController/README.md

 ## Usage of SPInteractivePopTransition

+### The easy way

+Just use the **SPInteractivePopNavigationController** (directly or inheriting it) as your navigation controller.

+### The flexible way
-In order to integrate SPInteractivePopTransition in your app you only have to wire SPPopAnimationController and SPHorizontalSwipeInteractionController with your navigation controller and view controllers.

-An example of this wiring can be found in the class SPInteractivePopNavigationController, which can also be inherited or used directly in your app as any other UINavigationController instance.
+Don't worry, it's still easy: just wire **SPPopAnimationController** and **SPHorizontalSwipeInteractionController** with your navigation controller and view controllers.
+An example of this wiring can be found in the class **SPInteractivePopNavigationController**.

 ## Contact